A9-dev/yjs-prolog-env/README.md

 ## Development

 The project uses:

 - TypeScript for type safety
 - Y.js for real-time collaboration
 - SWI-Prolog for logic programming
 - Express.js for the API server
 - Chokidar for file system watching
 - Pino for logging

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-MIT License

-## Acknowledgments

-- Y.js for real-time collaboration
-- SWI-Prolog for logic programming
-- Chokidar for efficient file watching
-- Express.js for web server functionality